Flocking phase transition and threat responses in bio-inspired autonomous drone swarms: Results

-To investigate the effect of the bio-inspired interaction principles on swarm behavior, we developed an experimental system in which each quad-rotor UAV modulates its motion based on interactions with a small set of “influential” neighbors.
-Using only two control parameters, the alignment and attraction gains $\gamma_{\rm Ali}$ and $\gamma_{\rm Att}$, we were able to generate a broad repertoire of collective states, ranging from highly aligned schooling to compact but unpolarized swarming (see Figure~\ref{fig:phase-diagram} for $N=10$ and Figure~S\ref{supp:phase-diagramn20} in SI for $N=20$).
-To establish the trade-off between these two key parameters, we performed a number of simulations, varying $\gamma_{\rm Ali}$ and $\gamma_{\rm Att}$ in a range [0--0.4] and [0.2--0.8], respectively, consisting of ten runs per grid point.
+Using only two control parameters, the alignment and attraction intensity, $\gamma_{\rm Ali}$ and $\gamma_{\rm Att}$, both acting on the course variation from social interactions, we were able to generate a broad repertoire of collective states, ranging from highly aligned schooling to compact but unpolarized swarming (see Figure~\ref{fig:phase-diagram} for $N=10$ and Supplementary~Figure~1 for $N=20$).
+To establish the trade-off between these two key parameters, we built a phase diagram by varying $\gamma_{\rm Ali}$ and $\gamma_{\rm Att}$ in a range [0--0.4] and [0.2--0.8], respectively, consisting of ten simulation runs per grid point.
+These ranges for the attraction and alignment strength have been empirically determined, where lower values lead to weak interactions and a loss of cohesion, while larger values tend to saturate the command inputs, which can lead to unwanted behaviors, such as oscillations.
 To quantify the group-level dynamics, we used standard indicators widely employed in the study of natural collective motion, namely polarization, dispersion, and minimal inter-agent distance~\cite{lei2020computational,Wang2022impact,Lin2025}.
-A detailed description of the computational model and the metrics used to quantify collective states is provided in Materials and Methods.
-The results of these simulations reveal a clear phase transition between the swarming and schooling states (see Figure~\ref{fig:phase-diagram}A-C), highlighting the so-called critical region.
-The dispersion is considerably higher (see Figure~\ref{fig:phase-diagram}B) for the lowest levels of interaction gains, as expected.
-Doubling the swarm size increases the slope of the curve defining the critical region by a factor of two (see Figures~\ref{fig:phase-diagram}A and S\ref{supp:phase-diagramn20}A) and produces a corresponding two-fold shift in both the peak of the polarization fluctuations and the saturation point of the polarization curve (see Figures~\ref{fig:phase-diagram}D and S\ref{supp:phase-diagramn20}D).
-These changes indicate that a substantially stronger alignment force is required to reach the same level of polarization in the larger swarm, which in turn results in a marked increase in dispersion at low alignment gains (see Figures~\ref{fig:phase-diagram}B and S\ref{supp:phase-diagramn20}B).
+A detailed description of the computational model summarized by equations \ref{eq:d_speed} to \ref{eq:d_course} and the metrics used to quantify collective states is provided in Methods.

+The resulting phase diagram reveals a clear phase transition between the swarming and schooling states (see Figure~\ref{fig:phase-diagram}A-C), highlighting the so-called critical region.
+The dispersion is considerably higher (see Figure~\ref{fig:phase-diagram}B) for the lowest levels of interaction gains, since without enough alignment and attraction forces, the drones are flying without group cohesion (low attraction) and will mostly move forward in their own direction (low alignment).